A Minimalist Guide for Over 40s: It’s Time to Ditch the Rut

 [Source: Debt.org]

 No wonder 69% of Americans have less than $1000 in savings.
 I’m not pointing fingers.
 For a long time, Sporty and I had no savings whatsoever.
-Things only changed for the better when we downsized our lifestyle and curbed our spending habits.
+Things only changed for the better when we made the decision to start living more intentionally and curb our spending habits.

 If you know for a fact that your wealth health is in good shape, great.
 If not, start by performing a financial audit.
 You can’t improve unless you know what’s wrong.